trinidadCastro/windowsserverdocs.es-es/WindowsServerDocs/failover-clustering/health-service-reports.md

 ms.locfileid: "71369677"
 ---
 # <a name="health-service-reports"></a>Servicio de mantenimiento informes
-> Se aplica a: Windows Server 2019 y Windows Server 2016
+> Se aplica a: Windows Server 2019, Windows Server 2016

 ## <a name="what-are-reports"></a>¿Qué son los informes?